bonnieho/bonnieho.github.io/README.md

 #### What the portfolio hopes to showcase

 I've been a front-end designer for a *long* time.
-I've also been a sys admin for IIS servers.
+I've also been a sys admin for IIS servers at various times throughout the years.
 The coding bootcamp course I completed was a welcomed bridge between those experiences.
-So, although I've got plenty of examples of front-end design work that I've done, the intent here is to bring focus to interactive programming projects that I am capable of (and most proud of!).
+So, although I've got plenty of examples out there of front-end design work that I've done, the intent here is to bring focus to interactive programming projects that I am capable of (and those that I am most proud of!).

 - - -